 Appropriately sized pump and fan motors.
 Check that pump and fan motors are appropriately sized for the load.
-A large number of motors are at least 20% oversized for the load and therefore use more energy than what is required.
+A large number of motors are at least 20 per cent oversized for the load and therefore use more energy than what is required.
 Learn more about how to improve the efficiency of pumps and fans.

 Lighting.
-Replacing high bay or fluorescent lighting with LED lighting can achieve up to 70% energy savings.
+Replacing high bay or fluorescent lighting with LED lighting can achieve up to 70 per cent energy savings.
 Learn more about upgrading lighting.

 Sustainability Victoria has a number of published case studies highlighting how businesses in the plastics and chemicals industry have taken action to significantly reduce their energy and materials use, and boost productivity.
 For example: